samuel-ping/samuel-ping/README.md

 ### Hey!
 I'm Sam.
 I'm a student at Rutgers studying Computer Science plus an additional degree in business.
 I'm currently a Student Systems Programmer at Rutgers Open Systems Solutions, and an incoming Software Engineering intern at Capital One for Summer 2021!

+Outside of school, I love playing tennis and performing in theater productions!

 <!--
 **samuel-ping/samuel-ping** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.